asimons04/tesseract/README.md

 Tesseract is a fork of Xylight's Photon and is designed for media-rich feeds and content.

-The purpose is to make better use of the available space, leave less dead zones, and allow inline playback of media URLs (YouTube, Spotify, etc).
+The UI changes are to make better use of the available space, leave less dead zones, and allow a richer, more immersive experience.

 The full list of changes can be found in the [change log](./ChangeLog.md).

+## Known Issues
+You'll see a setting to open posts or links in new tabs.
+Those are decorative at this point and haven't been implemented in most places yet.
+They default to off, so if you do change those, don't expect anything to happen yet.

+Spotify embeds are ugly, but it's Spotify's fault for not making their embed player properly scale with the viewport.
+There's a "to do" item and plan to address that.

 ## Roadmap / To Do List
 ### Infrastructure